dnchelst/developingdata-dec2015/README.md

 ***Issues***

 The app expects every region in the _country.regions_ data set.
 However, the following are either missing or lack data: Antarctica, Kosovo, Taiwan, and Western Sahara.
 The app will work, but the map will not color these four regions.
+The problem already exists in the _choroplethr_ code samples.